 In TIMSS 1995 and TIMSS 1999 both short-answer and extendedresponse items were scored using two-digit codes with rubrics specific to each item (Lie, Taylor, and Harmon, 1996).
 The first digit designates the correctness level of the response.
-The second digit, combined with the first, represents a diagnostic code used to identify specific types of approaches, strategies, or common errors and misconceptions.
-The general scoring scheme used for a two-point and a one-point item in TIMSS 1995 is shown in Exhibit 3.3.
+The second digit, combined with the first, represents a diagnostic code used to identify specific approaches or strategies, or common errors and misconceptions.
+The general scoring scheme used for a two-point and a one-point item in TIMSS 1995 is shown in Exhibit 2.3.

-Exhibit 3.3 TIMSS Two-Digit Scoring Scheme for Free-Response Items
+Exhibit 2.3 TIMSS Two-Digit Scoring Scheme for Free-Response Items